Kapowsin Water District Receivership

 2019 Special Assessment

 Maintenance and operation of KWD ran a deficit 2017-2018.
 Beginning June, 1, 2019, each connection will be charged a special assessment to recover the costs.
-Full details will be shared at the upcoming public meeting for KWD customers.
+Information about this special assessment was shared at a public meeting for KWD customers held May 8, 2019.

 The special assessment recoups maintenance and operations costs from November 2017-November 2018.
 The special assessment does not pay for improvements to provide a long-term reliable water source for KWD customers.

 - Washington State Department of Health and Pierce County provided a status update to the Pierce County Superior Court regarding the KWD Receivership.